 Top Things To Do On Kauai

 Take on the journey to see what is known as the “Grand Canyon Of The Pacific.”
 Waimea Canyon is the picturesque result of a collapsing volcano mixed with wear and tear from the Waimea River.
-At about 3,000 feet deep, the canyon is filled to the brim with eye-catching red soil and lush greenery.
-Bring your best hiking boots and cameras to capture the once-in-a-lifetime moment in Kauai Hawaii.
+At about 3,000 feet deep, this Grand Canyon of the Pacific is filled to the brim with eye-catching red soil and lush greenery.
+Don’t forget to bring your best hiking boots and cameras when you embark on your memorable trip to Waimea Canyon to capture a once-in-a-lifetime experience.

 Time to head to the ranch and pick up the speed for some serious fun on an ATV tour sure to get you close to all the action from beaches to mountains.
 The ATV tour guides will lead you and your team on a three to four-hour adventure that will allow you to explore the best Kauai has to offer.
 Start at the gorgeous golden coasts and work your way inland to hidden waterfalls where travelers can stop for a dip in a natural pool and grab some food.
 If you’re not afraid to get dirty and have a passion for adventure, the island ATV tours in Kauai were created just for you.

 Want to see the Garden Isle from up above?
 What if we told you that an extreme adrenaline rush paired with a bird’s eye view of almost the entire gorgeous island of Kauai is only a short hike away?
-Zip lining adventures on Kauai are offered at all times of day!
+Zip lining adventures on Kauai are offered at all times of day (and they’re more fun than a helicopter tour)!

 That’s right, morning, noon or night, enjoy an adventure like never before with zipline tracks as long as half a mile, offering the best sights on the south side of Kauai, Hawaii.
 You’ll be zipping through native flora and fauna, witnessing natural water streams from above, At prices in the mid to low $100s per person, a ziplining tour is a thrill that packs immense bang for your buck and should be on your list of things to do.